-Review emergency responsibilities.

-• Discuss the importance of personal preparedness.
-Visit www.gov.bc.ca/PreparedBC for more information.

-Update emergency contact lists and phone tree procedures.

-- 3 Determine your next steps for improvement and assign people to follow up. - .
-Schedule the next drill for one year later or sooner. - 4 Share photos and stories of your drill at www.shakeoutbc.ca/share or on social media.
-You can find - .
-ShakeOutBC on Twitter (@ShakeOutBC), Facebook and Instagram.
+- Review emergency responsibilities. - Discuss the importance of personal preparedness.
+Visit www.preparedbc.ca for a complete suite of resources. - Update emergency contact lists and phone tree procedures. - 3.
+Determine your next steps for improvement and assign people to follow up. - 4.
+Schedule the next drill for one year later or sooner. - 5.
+Share photos and stories of your drill on social media.
+You can find ShakeOutBC on Twitter, Facebook and Instagram at @ShakeOutBC.

-(Advanced) Business Operations Drill
+Level 4 - (Advanced) Business Operations Drill